LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/tldr.md

   for boundary detection.

-* We find that the LSDs help improve boundaries and subsequent neuron reconstructions in several large and diverse datasets.
+* We find that the LSDs help improve boundaries and subsequent neuron reconstructions in several large and diverse datasets and are competitive with the current state of the art, albeit two orders of magnitude faster.

-* They are also two orders of magnitude faster than the current state of the art approach.
+* We also propose a new evaluation metric, designed to provide insight into how many clicks are required by a user to proofread a segmentation.